goldstar0415/Staging/README.md

       - ./postgres/data:/var/lib/postgresql/data        <-----------
 ```

-We've mounted this folder into `/postgres/data` on host machine.
-Every time we restart the container we have a restored data.
+We've mounted this folder into `./postgres/data` on host machine.
+Thus every time we restart the container we have a restored data.

-Volumes can be used for development to see changes without restarting containers. (this feature doesn't work properly at the moment)
+Volumes can be used for development to see changes without restarting containers. (this feature doesn't work properly at the moment
+ cause docker sets its own permissions, need to change owner back on the host machine)

 #### Configure frontend environments

-Edit the src/env.js file, configure services URLs (use domain names or port binding, like site.com:19080).
+Edit the src/env.js file, configure services URLs (use domain names or port binding, like hostmachinedomain:19080).
 If you have selected some domain names instead of host:port, configure the nginx reverse-proxy (see the next step)

 #### Set up a front reverse-proxy